 4. Using Try and Except Method (Not Recommended)

-This is another way to know if the list is empty or not but this method is completely silly and should not be used in production code.
-I am listing this method just for the purpose of knowledge.
+This is another method for determining whether or not the list is empty, but it is completely ridiculous and should not be used in production code.
+I’m including this method solely for educational purposes.

 #initializing an empty list givenList = #Using Try and Except Method to check if List is Empty try: next(iter(givenList)) except StopIteration: print("Error: List is Empty")